atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+xpath : class java.lang.String : The node to select

-arg1 : class java.lang.String : No Description
+newValue : class java.lang.String : The new content for that node

 ### `simpleNode`